hashicorp/raft-wal/README.md

 Here are some notable (but we think acceptable) limitations of this design.

  * Segment files can't be larger than 4GiB.
 (Current default is 64MiB).
- * Individual records can't be larger than 4GiB.
+ * Individual records can't be larger than 4GiB without changing the format.
    (Current limit is 64MiB).
  * Appended log entries must have monotonically increasing `Index` fields with no gaps (though may start at any index in an empty log).
- * Only head or tail truncations are needed. `DeleteRange` will error if the range is not a prefix of suffix of the log. `hashicorp/raft` never needs that.
+ * Only head or tail truncations are supported. `DeleteRange` will error if the range is not a prefix of suffix of the log. `hashicorp/raft` never needs that.
  * No encryption or compression support.